 - an epidural

-This is generally done when your child is asleep.
+This generally happens when your child is asleep.
 Your anaesthetist will discuss this with you before surgery.

 When can we go home?

-Over half of all surgery is now done on a same day basis where you come into hospital on the day of operation and leave on the same day.
+Over half of all surgery happens on the same day.
 If this applies to your child, you can usually leave 1 to 4 hours after they wake from the anaesthetic.